milk-v/milkv.io/docs/meles/hardware-development/interface.md

 The Meles offers a Gigabit Ethernet port.
 From the test results, the bandwidth is at least 930 Mbits/sec.

-### TF Card Interface
+### Micro SD Card Interface

-The TF card interface pin specification shows below.
+The Micro SD card interface pin specification shows below.

 | PIN# | Name       |
 | ---- | ---------- |